Kirill Kabanov

 Talent Analysis

 A speedy winger who plays the game with boatloads of energy and has the hands to make the puck dance, Kabanov's game still needs plenty of work, especially in adding strength to match his enthusiasm on the ice as well as improving his play without the puck.
-After what is essentially a lost year developmentally, the upcoming season will be essential for any future success he might have.

 Future